getpanel/iOS-interview/README.md

 - Code quality: style, organization, and design
 - Personal flair
 - Communication, collaboration, time management, and technical excellence
+- Best practices for architecture and design

 Please email your Xcode project to `caleb@getpanel.dev` after the interview.

 # GIPHY Requirements
-- Display a `UICollectionView` that contains the gifs provided
-- Present a new UIViewController that has the title and a larger video size when selected
-- Give the user the ability to play/pause a video based on a custom interaction
+- Perform asynchronous downloading and caching for GIFs
-- The list should support pagination and infinite scrolling
+- The list needs to support pagination and infinite scrolling
-- You can use any video size that the API provides

 ## ⭐️ Bonus
 If you have any spare time, consider adding additional creative functionalities such as: